Salamis, Cyprus: Christianity

-In what is known as the "First Missionary Journey", Paul the apostle and the Cypriot-born Barnabas made Salamis their first destination, landing there after heading out from Antioch of Syria.
-There they proclaimed Christ in the Jewish synagogues before proceeding through the rest of the island (Acts 13:1-5).
-Tradition says that Barnabas preached in Alexandria and Rome, and was stoned to death at Salamis in about 61 CE.
+In what is known as the "First Missionary Journey", Paul the Apostle and the Cypriot-born Barnabas made Salamis their first destination, landing there after heading out from Antioch of Syria. here they proclaimed Christ in the Jewish synagogues before proceeding through the rest of the island (Acts 13:1-5).
+Tradition says that Barnabas preached in Alexandria and Rome, and was stoned to death at Salamis around AD 61.
 He is considered the founder of the Church of Cyprus.
 His bones are believed to be located in the nearby monastery named after him.